We want to ensure that you get the best advice on health and wellbeing

 - If you are a young parent, taking an interest in your child and supporting you to do the best for them.

-If you are concerned about your drug or alcohol use and would like support from a young person’s service rather than being referred to adult services ask your Personal Adviser to make a referral to Cambridgeshire Child and Adolescent Substance Use Service (CASUS) on your behalf.
+Are you are concerned about your drug or alcohol use?
+Would you like support from a young person’s service rather than adult services?
+You can ask your Personal Adviser to make a referral to Cambridgeshire Child and Adolescent Substance Use Service (CASUS) on your behalf.

-If you live in another county ask your Personal Adviser which service to contact or look on the NHS website.
+If you live in another county ask your Personal Adviser which service to contact.
+Or you can look on the NHS website.

-Straight, gay or not sure - 2Byou offers support and friendship to young people aged 14-24 years discovering or questioning their sexuality or gender.
-Contact via The Kite Trust.
+Straight, gay or not sure - 2Byou offers support and friendship to young people 14-24 years old. if you are discovering or questioning your sexuality or gender.
+Contact The Kite Trust.

 Email: firstname.lastname@example.org Telephone: 01223 369508.

-iCaSH offers information, screening and treatment for sexual health, such as Sexually Transmitted Infections (STIs).
+iCaSH offers information, screening and treatment for sexual health issues.
+For example Sexually Transmitted Infections (STIs).
 They also offer free condoms and contraception advice and pregnancy and termination advice.
 This is a totally confidential service.
-You do not need to be referred by your GP and they will not pass information on to anyone including your GP.
-Telephone 0300 300 3030 to make an appointment.
-Services are run out of a variety of accessible locations.